r48n34/chimpers/README.md

 ```

 ## Notices
-1. The hidden files are not encrypted currently.
+1. Hidden file is not encrypted currently.
 2. Do not attempt to hide a large size file.

 ## Usage